flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b5-berlin-for-future/features.md

 Community Finder is a **central and collective digital platform** to **connect those who are interested in the climate situation and are ready to take action**.
 It is also a platform **for climate initiatives, communities and organisations** seeking to get more young people involved in their cause.

 #### What makes Community Finder special
-Our Community Finder concept is distinguished from other event or community finding programs because it **focuses especially on the climate protection mission**.
+Our Community Finder concept is distinguished from other events or community finding programs because it **focuses especially on the climate protection mission**.
 Instead of a long search through a comprehensive database, which contains various entries of all kinds of categories, this app concentrates only on events and communities that support climate protection.

 It turned out in our **survey and interviews** that even though our respondents are very interested in saving our planet, they also have very **little time** and want to participate mostly in events that are not too far away from their own location.
 Thus, our app offers the possibility to **quickly find communities and events** using filters and sorting algorithms.